Homebush, New South Wales: Description

 Homebush is made up of a number of areas that were developed at different times.
 The modern suburb is bounded roughly by Saleyards Creek in the west and Powells Creek in the north and east.
 In the northwest, since 1992 it has been divided from the suburb of Sydney Olympic Park in the City of Parramatta by the A3 arterial road; prior to that, the northwest boundary was Boundary Creek.
 In the south, it is divided from the suburb of Strathfield by an irregular boundary roughly following the local artery road formed by Arthur Street, Broughton Road and Beresford Road, but which brings all of the properties facing that road within the boundaries of the suburb of Strathfield.
-This irregular boundary was established in 1947, when north Homebush became part of Strathfield Municipality, and the Homebush village centre was carved out of the suburb of Strathfield to be combined with north Homebush to form the modern suburb.
+The boundary has repeatedly changed since 1977, after north Homebush became part of Strathfield Municipality.
+The Homebush village centre (extending much further south than today's boundary) was first carved out of the suburb of Strathfield, eventually to be combined with north Homebush to form the modern suburb.
 The southern part of the historical suburb of Homebush (between Broughton Road and Albyn Road) is now part of the suburb of Strathfield.
 The area to the north of the railway that formed the historical Municipality of Homebush is now in the suburbs of Homebush and Homebush West (Flemington).
 Small strips to the northwest and northeast are in Sydney Olympic Park and North Strathfield respectively.